Big Giant Circles

 Jimmy Hinson, also known as Big Giant Circles, is an American musician and composer in the video games industry.
 Originally adopting the name as a hobbyist submitting video game music remixes/rearrangements to OverClocked ReMix, Hinson now actively composes video game soundtracks.
 He has contributed to the soundtracks of Borderlands 2, Threes!, There Came an Echo, Super Street Fighter II Turbo HD Remix, Call of Duty: Black Ops 2 and Mass Effect 2.
 Hinson is credited with his work on several independent games including Pocket Mine and Extreme Roadtrip 2, and has contributed to OverClocked ReMix.
 His style has garnered him praise from Daniel Floyd of Extra Credits and Anthony and Ashly Burch of Hey Ash, Whatcha Playin'?, as well as positive press from Kotaku and GameTrailers.

 Video game music

 Hinson has composed original soundtracks for several video games including The Haunting of Magnolia Manor, Puzzlejuice, Extreme Road Trip 2, Pocket Mine, Zombocalypse 2, Threes!, There Came an Echo, Journey of 1000 Stars, Hive Jump, and Octogeddon.

-He has also made contributions to the soundtracks of Just Shapes & Beats, Borderlands 2, Super Street Fighter II Turbo HD Remix, Call of Duty: Black Ops 2, Call of Duty: Black Ops Cold War and Mass Effect 2 (the latter three under lead composer Jack Wall).
+He has also made contributions to the soundtracks of Just Shapes & Beats, Borderlands 2, Super Street Fighter II Turbo HD Remix, Mass Effect 2, Call of Duty: Black Ops 2, Call of Duty: Black Ops Cold War and Call of Duty: Black Ops 6 (the latter four under lead composer Jack Wall).
 Mass Effect 2 was nominated for a BAFTA Game award for Best Original Music.